looooris/drone_delivery/README.md

 At the end of the simulation, the program will write the tasks that the drone completed and time taken to complete these in a file called `locations.csv` inside the `drone_delivery` folder.

+Note: Sometimes the Webots 'speed up' functionality can interfere with the drone collision avoidance.
+If the robots do crash when sped up, restart the simulation.

 Note: IF YOU ARE EDITING THE FILES!
 The program may crash after rebuilding.
 To fix this, close your terminal, clear out the colcon install waste (the `build`, `install` & `log` folders from your ROS2 workspace), and re-follow the steps above.
 I'm not sure why this happens, but I think that editing the things that depend on the custom actions can break the program.
 Sometimes, this causes errors when re-launching the program as well, especially if you are switching between one and two drone operations.

 Update: 26/11 - this seems to have fixed itself.
 I'm not sure why but I'm keeping this here incase it breaks itself again.